j6nca/notes/docs/learning/kubernetes/metadata_labeling.md

 # Metadata labeling

-Recently I was tasked with implementing a metadata labeling standard across all of our kubernetes resources running in production.
+Recently I was tasked with implementing a metadata labeling standard across all of our kubernetes resources.
 Currently we exclusively only deploy helm charts spread across ArgoCD and Waypoint.
 Thinking about ways to implement this I came up with a few, re-usable ideas which would need to be introduced to every Helm chart we are installing.

 ## Policy management